andrasq/node-restiq/Readme.md

 - (Q: how to pass app state in to steps? attach app to req? or ...cleaner?)
 - ? accept routeName handlers, to hand off to another call (... conditionally??)
 - compat: look for Accept-Version: header (and InvalidVersion error)
-- res.send() should use registered formatters (default is the first one listed)
+- res.send() should use registered formatters (default is built-in auto-detect)
 - separate output formatting from Content-Type: allow for a post-formatting step to subsequently change the content type.
 Look for _isFormatted = true.
   This also allows for pluggable mw formatters, for per-call formats (eg, json